-- An output element to locate a problem when troubleshooting an application - Selected elements between an input that works and an output that does not to isolate an internal problem
+- An output element to locate a problem when troubleshooting an application - Selected elements between an input that works and an output that does not to isolate an internal problem.

-Do not Force any variable in a program that is running an application until you are sure you understand all the effects the changes may cause.
+Do not force any variable in a program that is running an application until you are sure you understand all the effects the changes may cause.
 A malfunctioning program may cause injury or damage the machinery.

-NOTE: Forcing is turned off automatically when power is cycled.
+Note: Forcing is turned off automatically when power is cycled.
 If you use the power reset button in PiCPro, a warning message will inform you of this.

-If you have a forcing list open but inactive, you will get a message that asks if you want to activate forcing.
+If you have a forcing list open but inactive when you attempt to turn forcing on, you will get a message that asks if you want to activate forcing.
 When you switch from the main ladder force list to a UDFB force list, you turn off the main force list and vice versa.